Review: Grand Hyatt Athens

 grand hyatt athens grand club lounge entrance

 The lounge was cozy with a selection of food and drinks that were placed out for self-serve.
-This is also where the complimentary breakfast is served daily for guests in Grand Club Deluxe rooms, suites, or with Globalist status only, from 8 am to 11 am.
+This is also where the Hyatt complimentary breakfast is served daily for guests in Grand Club Deluxe rooms, suites, or with Globalist status only, from 8 am to 11 am.

 grand hyatt athens grand club lounge overview